 The Brain Charity offers emotional support, practical help and social activities to anyone with a neurological condition and to their family, friends, and carers.
-There are hundreds of different neurological conditions, including stroke, brain injury, dementia, cluster headaches, and many rarer conditions, - we are here for every single one.
+There are hundreds of different neurological conditions, including stroke, brain injury, dementia, cluster headaches, and many rarer ones too, - we are here for every single one.

 Being diagnosed with a neurological condition can be a frightening and bewildering experience; many people face unemployment, poverty and social isolation as a result.

-We offer a range of services including, but not limited to: counselling, welfare benefits advice, adult learning courses, confidence building courses, support groups for different conditions, employment support, carers advocacy, a legal service, supported volunteering opportunities, and a national information & advice service which includes a library open to the public and a national helpline.
+We offer a range of services within Merseyside & Cheshire including, but not limited to: counselling, welfare benefits advice, adult learning courses, confidence building courses, support groups for different conditions, employment support, carers advocacy, a legal service and supported volunteering opportunities.
+We also offer a national information & advice service which includes a library open to the public and a national helpline.

-Over half of our staff team have neurological conditions, as do over 60% of our volunteers.
+Over half of our staff team have neurological conditions, as do over 60 per cent of our volunteers.

-The Brain Charity's base in central Liverpool is also home to The Brain Food Café, a community café which offers work experience for our clients, and a safe, healthy place to eat.
-Our centre hosts a range of social activities including craft clubs, choir, boccia and other exercise sessions.
+The Brain Charity's central Liverpool HQ is also home to The Brain Food Café, a community café which offers not just a safe, healthy and welcoming place to eat but opportunities for work experience too.
+Our main Liverpool centre is also where we deliver the majority of our services, offering a weekly programme of courses and social activities including craft clubs, choir, boccia and other exercise sessions..